-- Approve and recommend that the Board authorize an expenditure of \$26,729,043 for renewal of medical and dental insurance coverage for calendar year 2014. - An update on changes to the Airports Authority employee wellness program is also provided.
+- The Business Administration Committee approved and recommends that the Board authorize an expenditure of \$26,729,043 for renewal of medical and dental insurance coverage for calendar year 2014. - An update on changes to the Airports Authority employee wellness program is also provided.